godenja/oauth2-node-red/README.md

-This repository contains the necessary configurations to deploy a node red with OIDC Support in your Kubernetes Cluster
+This repository contains the necessary configurations to deploy a node-red with generic OIDC Support in your Kubernetes Cluster.

 ## Installation